top of page

 1. MRI: Too Powerful for Its Own Good

-MRI is an enterprise-grade system that can handle complex ownership structures, fund accounting, and virtually any configuration you can imagine.
-The problem?
-It can also handle too much.
+MRI is an enterprise-grade system that can handle almost anything.
+Complex ownership structures, fund accounting, custom workflows — it can all be built inside MRI.
+The challenge is that MRI can also be built into something far too complex.

-Over time, even well-implemented MRI environments turn into tangled setups filled with:
+Over time, even well-designed MRI environments turn into:

 • Legacy integrations that no one maintains